5T33Z0/OC-Little-Translated/05_Laptop-specific_Patches/Brightness_Key_Shortcuts/Customizing_ThinkPad_Keyboard_Shortcuts.md

 # Customizing Lenovo Keyboard `Fn` Shortcuts

 OC-Little contains an SSDT to remap brightness shortcut keys for ThinkPads, which essentially remaps Fn + F5 and Fn + F6 to F14 and F15 to control the brightness of the internal display in macOS.
+This approach can be used to map other funtions defined in your Embedded Controller so they work in macOS as well (if macOS supports them).

 Let's look at the code: